PRodriguez19/MMG3320-5320/docs/ch04/08_accessing_public_experimental_data.md

 ***

 ### Using `fastq-dump` with the environmental module system

-Now, we would like to run `fastq-dump` to download the fastq files.
+We would like to run `fastq-dump` to download the fastq files.
 Let's type the following command:

 ```
 fastq-dump --help
 ```

-This is due to the fact that this program is not available in your current environment.
+If this does not work, it means that this program is not available in your current environment.
 However, a great work-around to downloading and configuring programs is to first check if they are available as library packages through the VACC environmental module system.

 Environmental Modules provide a convenient way for VACC users to load and unload packages.
 These packages are maintained and updated by the VACC.
 The following commands are necessary to work with modules: